salvacorts/grafana-git-sync-demo/README.md

 - Some dashboards and folders already created in your Grafana instance.
 - [grafanactl](https://grafana.github.io/grafanactl/installation/) installed.

-## Start with docker

-You can also start a demo using Docker and Ngrok, follow these steps:
+**Note**: You can also start a demo environment using [Docker](https://www.docker.com/) and [Ngrok](https://ngrok.com/) if you don't have already an environment or want to try it fast.
+For that follow these steps:

 1. Set up the necessary environment variables for NGROK.
 You need to define the following variables in a `.env` file or export them in your terminal session: